Kuuuube/Misc_Scripts/scripts_and_programs/terminal_and_shell_config/README.md

 - Add `Microsoft.Powershell_profile.ps1` to the profile directory.

     Enter `$PROFILE` in powershell to get the profile directory.
 If the directory does not exist, create it.

+- You may need to set the execution policy for powershell.
+To set it to unrestricted, use: `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser`.

 ## Other shells